lukaskratzel/ba/content/proposal/problem.typ

 = Problem

-Despite the benefits of cloud-based IDEs like Theia Cloud, their practical use in educational settings is hindered by critical issues around performance, user experience, and infrastructure scalability.
+Despite the benefits of cloud-based IDEs like Theia Cloud, critical issues around performance, user experience, and infrastructure scalability impede their practical use in educational settings.

 One core problem is rooted in startup delays.
 When a student starts a session, the system provisions a Kubernetes pod to host the development session.
 This process can